Club Meetings: 2nd Monday of each month, starting in January 2018

 3) Stall Fees for members bringing a horse to the fair. ( Box Stall $35 & Tie Stall $10)

 6) Complete & turn in Essay & Level book

 7) Signed up for parent and member Work Shifts

-Note: If member is not competing with an animal at fair, they may still complete there project by creating a poster by fair.
+Note: If member is not competing with an animal at fair, they may still complete their project by completing the Level book or Essay.
 All the items above are required with the exception of 3,4,& 5.

 By July 29th

 10) Complete the Fair horse checkout checklist